 Our thoughtful experts are ready with ideas, inspiration and advice for your next journey.

-In the midst of the untouched Mergui Archipelago and due to open in October 2018, Wa Ale Island Resort is a luxurious private island resort offering a totally new beach experience in Myanmar.
+In the midst of the untouched Mergui Archipelago, Wa Ale Island Resort is a luxurious private island resort offering a totally new beach experience in Myanmar.

 Designed to blend seamlessly into their tropical surroundings the 14 villas on Wa Ale are beautifully bohemian in style and with fantastic eco credentials to boot.
 Reclaimed natural wood, stylish bamboo furniture and quirky patterns are complimented by ocean views, outdoor showers and private decks in all villas.
 For direct beach access and a larger living area opt for the Tented Beach Villas, and for a more private setting opt for one of the two thatched Treetop Villas.